Code-Institute-Submissions/MS1-8MegStick/README.md

 I was able to get the YouTube videos on the Artists page to scale nicely with the Bootstrap grid system thanks to [Chris Coyier's](https://css-tricks.com/author/chriscoyier/) tutorial on [Fluid Vidio Layout](https://css-tricks.com/fluid-width-video/)

+A simple [modal image solution](https://www.tutorialspoint.com/how-to-create-a-modal-image-gallery-with-css-and-javascript) from [AmitDiwan](https://www.tutorialspoint.com/answers/amitdiwan) was used on the Artists page.